HOUReview

 Beef bulgogi at Bon is cut slim and has a sweet, caramelized taste.
 And while we don’t think there’s anything wrong with the beef bulgogi, we’d rather use our precious two-hour time limit eating one of the spicier options.

-Bon Korean BBQ review image
+Bon Korean BBQ image

 photo credit: Richard Casteel